ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/examples.md

 ![](/assets/images/platform/manipulator_h/manipulator_h_057.gif)

-The different values of the end effector depicted from the red areas with “1” and “2” (from the screen output image above) is due to the difference of Dynamixel Pro’s Goal Position and Present Position values (gear backlash) and DH with the point of origin. **”1” shows the end effector’s pose via calculations from kinematics and “2” the actual pose**.
+The different values of the end effector depicted from the red areas with “1” and “2” (from the screen output image above) is due to the difference of DYNAMIXEL Pro’s Goal Position and Present Position values (gear backlash) and DH with the point of origin. **”1” shows the end effector’s pose via calculations from kinematics and “2” the actual pose**.

 ![](/assets/images/platform/manipulator_h/manipulator_h_058.gif)